Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-Chimney Rock and Overcoat Peak were the main features here.
-It was hard to believe the jagged landscape was only within 10 miles of Snoqualmie Pass!
-Meanwhile, the Alpine Lakes High Traverse peaks loomed above Foss River Valleys.
+The impressive Chimney Rock and Overcoat Peak were the main features from this high vantage point.
+It was hard to believe this jagged landscape was only within 10 miles of Snoqualmie Pass.
+Meanwhile, the Alpine Lakes High Traverse peaks loomed high above the beautiful Foss River Valleys.

-The afternoon lighting blended Little Big Chief Mountain into Bears Breast Mountain.
-But the view of Waptus Lake I’d only seen from Goat Mountain, was excellent.
-The southern peaks had begun to show their shadowy sides.
+The afternoon lighting blended Little Big Chief Mountain perfectly into the massive Bears Breast Mountain.
+But the excellent view of Waptus Lake, which I had only seen from Goat Mountain, was fantastic.
+The many southern peaks had just begun to show their shadowy and dramatic-looking sides.

 See more trip photos here.

 I slowly retraced my steps to the lower basin before heading north.
-I stayed around 6200′ below Middle Chief Peak to avoid losing altitude.
-But again, it would’ve been ideal to drop to 5800′ below the buttresses instead.
+Along the route, I stayed roughly 6200 feet below Middle Chief Peak to avoid losing too much precious altitude.
+Again, it would have been ideal to drop to 5800 feet below the buttresses instead.

-Weaving through the mounds of talus below Little Big Chief Mountain took a while.
-I later crossed the east notch at 6500′ and glanced at the route.
-Then it was apparent that there wasn’t a good way to descend to the snow.
+Weaving through the mounds of talus below Little Big Chief Mountain took quite a while.
+I later crossed its east notch at 6500 feet and glanced at the route I would need to take.
+However, it soon became apparent that there was no feasible way to descend to the snowfield below.

 Traversing below Middle Chief Peak